RyanClementsHax/notes/languages/javascript/typescript.md

 - this is assignable to every type
 - no type is assignable to never
 - handly for exhaustive checks
-- can be used as a return type to communicate that the function literally never returns (i.e. throws an exception always or terminates program)
+- can be used as a return type to communicate that the function literally never returns (e.g. throws an exception always or terminates program)

 ## [Functions](https://www.typescriptlang.org/docs/handbook/2/functions.html)
 - all parameters must be named